earizon/txt_world_domination/README.md

  In fact, I would say that taking and classifying notes, **creating a well defined and stable taxonomy is a "MUST" for "advanced" prompt-engineering**.

+ We can ask an LLM bot about solving a task and many times it will work.
+Some questions arise:

+  * how do we know that we are asking the correct question in first place?
+    **Maybe the LLM ends up given the correct answer to the wrong question**.
+  * how do we know that an answer was the best answer?.
+  * Will the proposed solution evolve with time?.
+  * Is there some other area of knowledge, technology, standard or trending are that also works and maybe was better in the long term?.

+ We are asking the LLM because we ignore the solution in first place, so we probably ignore alternative solutions and probably we ignore many other things (remember the **risk of the unknown unknowns**.).
+If we take notes about related tasks, and related alternatives for similar problems, we can now add such information to our prompt and we can also consider filling with "orthogonal" aspects (QA, security, standarization, best patterns, ...).
+In this way we help the LLM to reduce the problem dimensionality and our prompt will be a much more efficient prompt.

+ Needeless to say, an LLM can also help us to design our taxonomy by suggesting topics and subtopics.
+In that sense, both systems can feed each other in an infinite loop.
+Great, isn't it?